-Students with Disabilities: The rights of students with disabilities are protected under Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act, which are civil rights provisions aimed at ending discrimination against persons with disabilities.
-Section 504 specifically refers to postsecondary and vocational education services.
+Students with Disabilities:

+The rights of students with disabilities are protected under Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act, which are civil rights provisions aimed at ending discrimination against persons with disabilities.
+Section 504 specifically refers to post-secondary and vocational education services.
 The legislation reads: "No otherwise qualified handicapped individual in the United States shall, solely by reason of his handicap, be excluded from the participation, be denied the benefits of, or be subjected to discrimination under any program or activity receiving Federal financial assistance."
 The University of Texas at Austin provides a wide variety of services to assist students with disabilities in becoming active members of the University community.
 These services vary according to the different types and severity of impairments.

-The Services for Students with Disabilities (SSD) office of the Student Dean's Office is charged with assisting disabled students.
+The Disability and Access office of the Student Dean's Office is charged with assisting disabled students.
 They estimate that about 2000 students suffer from disabilities including mobility impairments, learning disabilities, visual impairments, hearing impairments, ADD and ADHD, and others.
 By law, these students are guaranteed a learning environment with reasonable accommodation of their disability.

 We will provide any necessary and reasonable accommodation for students with disabilities, including accommodations for all of the exams.
-In order to qualify for accommodations, you will need to contact the Division of Diversity and Community Engagement, Services for Students with Disabilities, 471-6259, http://www.utexas.edu/diversity/ddce/ssd/.
+In order to qualify for accommodations, you will need to contact the Division of Diversity and Community Engagement, Disability and Access, https://diversity.utexas.edu/disability/.
 They will supply the documentation and recommendations needed for us to provide appropriate exam accommodations.
 This documentation must be provided prior to the first midterm exam.
-Because we administer night midterm exams, students requiring extra time must be prepared to either come earlier or stay later than other students on exam nights.
+Because we administer night midterm exams, students requiring extra time must be prepared to come early to take the exam.
+Please come talk to me after class if you have any concerns, and we will make sure to work it out with you.

-Absences due to Athletics or other University Activities: Any athlete competing for UT on an NCAA or club level team needs to notify me as soon as possible about any missed exams.
+Absences due to Athletics or other University Activities:

+Any athlete competing for UT on an NCAA or club level team needs to notify me as soon as possible about any missed exams.
 Written documentation from the Athletic department will be required for accommodations to be given.
 An official team proctor must be provided to traveling team members by the athletic department, so that a copy of the exam can be administered outside of Austin at the same time as the students are taking the exam here.
 The sealed exam is then returned to me by the proctor, as soon as the team returns to Austin.

-Religious Holy Days: A student who misses classes or other required activities, including examinations, for the observance of a religious holy day should inform me as far in advance of the absence as possible, so that arrangements can be made to complete an assignment or exam within a reasonable time after the absence.
+Religious Holy Days:

+A student who misses classes or other required activities, including examinations, for the observance of a religious holy day should inform me as far in advance of the absence as possible, so that arrangements can be made to complete an assignment or exam within a reasonable time after the absence.
 For reference, sections 51.911 and 51.925 of the Texas Education Code relate to absences by students and instructors for observance of religious holy days.